Culture of Hong Kong: Graffiti art

 Graffiti art (Jyutping: jyutping; Traditional Chinese: 塗鴉) is abundant on Hong Kong streets.
 The Hong Kong style of graffiti art ranges from calligraphy using Chinese characters to satires against politicians.
 It is technically illegal in Hong Kong, but lax law enforcement results in the proliferation of graffiti art.
-Nowadays, graffiti art is omnipresent in the streets of Hong Kong, especially in the busier districts such as Mongkok.
-The work of Tsang Tsou Choi, one of the most prominent Hong Kong graffiti artists, even had his work sold for more than 50,000 Hong Kong dollars.
+Nowadays, graffiti art is omnipresent on the streets of Hong Kong, especially in the busier districts such as Mongkok.
+The work of Tsang Tsou Choi, one of the most prominent Hong Kong graffiti artists, even had his work sold for more than HK$50,000.

-Nowadays, many Hong Kongers have started regarding graffiti arts as a symbol of their city and host activities promoting graffiti art.
+Nowadays, many Hong Kongers have begun to regard graffiti art as a symbol of their city, and host activities promoting graffiti art.